 Priest, he, know woman.
-She Italian, Mrs. Mariani, she let me live in old house she no longer, want live in.
-It, farmhouse, old in little orchard, on Meridian Road, close to work.
-Soon they tear down.
+She Italian, Mrs. Mariani, she let me live in house she no longer, want live in.
+It, farmhouse, in little orchard, on Meridian Road, close to work.
 Mexican girl, she, live there too.
 She with two babies.
-She babysit Rickie.
-I walk work, work night, we share work money.
+She baby sit Rickie.
+I walk work, work night.
+We share money.
 She in trouble too, no okay she in America.
 She, sneak in, from Mexico.
-Husband, he, leave her.
-Priest, he, help her, too.
-We help each other.
-Sometime we cry, we cry, hold we together."
+Husband, he leave her.
+Priest, he helps her too.
+Sometimes we cry, hold each other, then we happy again."

 She stopped with a sigh, exhausted.
 Then the smile broadened and she continued.

 "Your father, he big man.
 Hawaiian Gardens, he, chef, not cook!"